hackcville/deploy/week3/README.md

 - After creating models and saving some data to your database, render it in one of your templates.
 The [third part of the Django tutorial](https://docs.djangoproject.com/en/3.0/intro/tutorial03/) has some info on how to do this in your view functions.

-We understand this is quite a bit to do, but please take it step by step!
+**We know this is a lot - try your best to work through as much as you can!** This project will extend into week 4 as well (with some minor additional tasks), but we expect as least some progress for this week.
 Being able to understand all of these concepts will be super important in the coming weeks as we create more complex Django apps.

 ## Submission requirements